-DEL BRINKMAN retired as dean of the CU School of Journalism and Mass Communication in 2002 after a career of 48 years in journalism and university teaching and administration.
+DEL BRINKMAN retired as dean of the CU School of Journalism & Mass Communication in 2002 after a career of 48 years in journalism and university teaching and administration.

-EVE (O’BRIEN) BYRON (’87) is a Minnesota native who graduated from CU in 1987 with a B.S. in journalism.
-She has worked at newspapers in Colorado including in Glenwood Springs and Aspen; in Racine, Wis., and Winona, Minn.
-In 1993, she moved to Helena, Mont., where she currently is the special projects editor at the Independent Record but also covers natural resources along with an alphabet soup of state and federal agencies.
+EVE (O’BRIEN) BYRON (’87) is communications director at followthemoney.org., a Helena, Montana-based nonpartisan, nonprofit national institute on money in state politics that looks at who is funding elections in every state of the nation.
+The organization provides databases to academics, reporters and anyone else interested in the information regarding who is using money to potentially influence politics.
+Before joining followthemoney.org, Byron spent 30 years in newspapers, working in Glenwood Springs and Aspen, Colo.; in Racine, Wis., and Winona, Minn.
+In 1993, she moved to Helena, Mont., where she was most recently special projects editor at the Independent Record.
 She is an adjunct professor at Carroll College, where she team teaches “Writing for Media.”
 Byron also spent nine months in 1998-99 in Ann Arbor, Mich., as the Mike Wallace Investigative Fellow with the Knight/Wallace Fellowship Program.
 She is married to her longtime sweetheart; they have two children.

 She served on the Colorado Press Association board for several years, leaving the board in 2012 when her chairmanship ended.
 She also was a member of the national advisory board of the Knight Center for Specialized Journalism.
 She has served twice as a Pulitzer juror and been invited to speak or serve as a panelist on journalism-related topics in South Africa, as well as the United States.

-JOHN LEACH (B.S.’74/M.A.’79) is managing partner of Digital Strategies, an internet consulting business in Phoenix, CEO of realcoloradotravel.com, a Colorado travel website, and editor and publisher of arizonatourism.com, an Arizona travel website.
+JOHN LEACH (B.S.’74/M.A.’79) is managing partner of Digital Strategies, an internet consulting business in Phoenix and CEO of realcoloradotravel.com, a Colorado travel website.
 He also teaches journalism part-time at Arizona State University.

-He was a Regents scholar as an undergraduate at CU and served as president of the school’s chapter of the Society of Professional Journalists and president of the School of Journalism Student Council.
-He was named CU’s outstanding journalism graduate as he completed his bachelor’s degree in 1974, and he added a master’s degree in journalism from CU in 1979.
-He also earned a master’s degree in American Studies from the University of Sussex at Brighton, England, in 1983.
+He was named CU’s outstanding journalism graduate as he completed his bachelor’s degree in 1974.
+He was a Regent’s scholar and served as president of the student chapter of the Society of Professional Journalists and president of the School of Journalism Student Council.
+He added a master’s degree in journalism from CU in 1979 and a master’s degree in American Studies from the University of Sussex at Brighton, England, in 1983.

-He was elected chair of CU’s Journalism & Mass Communication advisory board in 2012 and previously served as chair, vice-chair and a member of CU’s School of Journalism and Mass Communication Advisory Board.
+He was elected chair of CU’s Journalism & Mass Communication advisory board in 2012 and previously served as chair, vice-chair and a member of CU’s School of Journalism & Mass Communication Advisory Board.
 He has created two endowed scholarships for journalism and business students at CU.
-He is a member of the Online News Association and the Society of Professional Journalists.

-EF RODRIGUEZ (’07) is a copywriter and social strategist, based in Amsterdam but originally from Texas.
-He is presently a creative at Wieden+Kennedy.
+EF RODRIGUEZ (’07) is director of digital strategy at McGarryBowen in Chicago, an Advertising Age “agency of the year.”
+Rodriguez recently returned to the United States after living in Amsterdam, where he was a creative at Wieden+Kennedy.
 He was previously at Crispin Porter + Bogusky.
 Outside of work, he is an event director, responsible for TEDxBoulder, Ignite Boulder and Boulder Startup Week.
 He can be found on Twitter as @pug.

 Russell has served as a consultant to a number of start-up media projects and as and evaluator for Denver’s Open Media Project — a public media initiative funded by the Knight Foundation aimed at implementing digital tools in public access television stations throughout the country.
 She is on the editorial board of the journals Journalism: Theory, Practice and Criticism and Journal of Broadcasting & Electronic Media.

 Before joining the faculty at University of Denver, Russell was a research fellow at the University of Southern California’s Annenberg Center for Communication.
 Before that she spent three years as an assistant professor in the Department of Global Communication at the American University of Paris.
-She holds a Ph.D. from Indiana University, a M.S. from Stanford University, and a B.A. from University of California Santa Cruz.
+She holds a doctorate from Indiana University, a master of science from Stanford University, and a bachelor of arts degree from University of California Santa Cruz.
 More on her current projects and interests can be found at her website (www.adrienne.typepad.com).